JimsBots.com

 A record you can point to

-What we watch so you don't have to
+What the bots watch so you don't have to

-We read the primary sources daily and hand you the parts that matter for a tech shop.
+We read the primary sources and hand you the parts that matter for a tech shop.

 Rules with deadlines